 Music Retail Website

-Website + Mobile Concept Design
+Website + Branding Concept Design

 Website + mobile design for a fictional retail company selling musical instruments and equipment.

 Being a music lover and musician, I occasionally shop on major music/instrument retail websites.
 I noticed that many sites had some usability issues.
 For example, some were so cluttered with sales and advertising splashed across the page, it was hard to find what I needed.